sangmin-yoo/TAXI/README.md

 1. ising_MAC is a c++ program coded by "Ising_Layer_MAC".
 It is based on Ising Macros with SOT-MRAM stochastic switching characteristics.
 2. ising_RNG is a c++ program coded by "Ising_Layer-RNG".
 It solves the TSPs by generating random numbers by CMOS-based RNG and flipping random spins.

+In the paper, "ising_MAC" is simulated at the circuit level for latency and energy consumption based on TSMC 65nm technology and the SOT-MRAM Verilog-A model.

 ## Citation

 If you find TAXI useful for your work, please cite the following source: